sahilrajput03/sahilrajput03/missing-semester/README.md

 scp 2.png pi:/tmp
 # Learn: File will be created inside /tmp folder in targer user.

+# Copy from remote server to current folder in local machine (here poco is a ssh profile)
+scp poco:~/.bashrc .

 ##USING rsync:
 #>> You can install rsync to archlinux very easily with (sudo pacman -S rsync)
 rsync -avP . user@hostname:cmd